arookas/blojob/api-specs.md

 #### BlendPane

-The `bloBlendPane` class inherits from `bloBoundPaen`; as such, it interpolates BLO elements in a three-point, non-linear curve.
+The `bloBlendPane` class inherits from `bloBoundPaen`; as such, it also interpolates BLO elements in a three-point, non-linear curve.
 On top of positioning and resizing an element, you can also blend between two textures over time with this class.

 Similar to `bloExPane`, you must first attach an element to it before using it by calling one of the constructor overloads: